-Residential duct cleaning services won’t stop coronavirus from entering your home, but it can help improve the quality of your air and keep it from spreading.
+Residential duct cleaning services won’t stop coronavirus from entering your home, but they can help improve the quality of your air and keep it from spreading.
 Whether you choose to get a residential duct cleaning in Toronto or not, make sure to wash your hands, cover your coughs and sneezes, and maintain a safe social distance from people.

 The COVID 19 strain of coronavirus has become a global pandemic.
 The best protection against coronavirus comes in the form of simple steps such as washing your hands and isolating yourself from those who may have the virus, but what else can you do?
 One way to prevent coronavirus is to think about the air quality and ventilation in your home.
 If the virus does get into your home, dirty ductwork could allow it to hide in your vents for days or travel throughout your home.
 If you worry about your HVAC system and the coronavirus news is worrying you more, a home duct cleaning service might help.

-Solutions, but not Miracles
+Solutions, But Not Miracles

 There is a lot of misinformation about coronavirus protection, so it’s important to make one thing clear: home duct cleaning may help prevent the spread of the illness in your home, but it is not a cure-all.
 Clean air ducts provide two things.
 First, they keep pollutants out of the air, including breathable particles that can cause illnesses that could make coronavirus worse.
 Second, they clean and purify your air, making sure that coronavirus doesn’t travel as freely if it does get into your home.
 For these reasons, home duct cleaning services are useful.
 They are not, however, a guarantee that you will be safe against the virus.
 For that, start with washing your hands and practicing good social distancing.